MStart/breadbot/data/README.md

 ## How to write data files
 * At first you must define a tag in every data file.
  * Now there're 3 tags: nom, dia, sec
- * nom tag is for knowledge items, they can be searched by 'search' command.
+ * nom tag is for knowledge items, they can be searched.
- * dia tag is for dialoge items, they can not be search, which can improve the performance of nom search.
+ * dia tag is for dialoge items, they can not be searched, but for talking.
  * sec tag is for security items, which can only be viewed by super user.

-* Then you can write your datas:
+## Some examples
 * Examples 1 (one question with multiple answers)
- * The answer will be selected randomly.
+ * The answer will be display randomly.
 ```
 que:
 - how are you